urbanopt/urbanopt.github.io/installation/des_installation.md

 Installation of the MBL is done through Git and GitHub.
 Follow the instructions below to install the MBL needed for the GMT:

 - Download and extract [the MBL](https://simulationresearch.lbl.gov/modelica/downloads/archive/modelica-buildings.html)
+    - See the [compatibility matrix](../developer_resources/compatibility_matrix.md) for appropriate version
 - Add the Modelica Buildings Library path to your MODELICAPATH environment variable (e.g., `export MODELICAPATH=${MODELICAPATH}:$HOME/path/to/modelica-buildings`).
 Restart your terminal to ensure that the MBL library is exported correctly.

 Once the MBL is installed, the CLI can be used to create the model with the following command: